In a quick but engaging way, our process helps children gain experience making better consumer decisions.

 Every grandparent, aunt and uncle we spoke to would far rather put their gift dollars towards an item that will be used and appreciated, versus one that will not.
 Unfortunately, after about age 11, many of the gifts children ask for come with price tags that exceed what individual gift givers typically spend…

-When your children complete a Gift Survey they will receive a PDF of all the calculations and questions they have answered.
-Parents can in turn forward that PDF to grandparents and other family members when asked what their child would enjoy most for an upcoming holiday or birthday gift.
+When children complete a Gift Survey, they receive a PDF summary of all the thinking and math they have done.
+Parents can forward that PDF to grandparents or any other family member who is asking “What would Susan like?” for an upcoming holiday or birthday gift.

 Getting Together to Buy One Gift That Counts